 National League Game Summary - New York at Florida

-The win moves Florida within 4 1/2 games back of Colorado for the NL wild card lead.
+The defeat puts a big dent in Florida's playoff hopes as the team now sits 4 1/2 games back of Colorado for the NL Wild Card lead.